holochain-immersive/forum-happ/EXERCISES.md

 - Annotate this struct with `#[hdk_entry]` to declare it as a Holochain entry.
 - Add the `Comment` entry type to the `entry_defs![]` for the zome.

-2. Create a function `create_comment` that receives a `CreateCommentInput` struct, creates the comment and returns the `HeaderHash` of the created comment.
+2. Create a function `create_comment` that receives a `CreateCommentInput` struct, creates the comment and returns the `ActionHash` of the created comment.

 - Define the `CreateCommentInput` as a struct that has two fields:
-  - `comment_on`, of type `HeaderHash`.
+  - `comment_on`, of type `ActionHash`.
 This refers the post that is being commented on.
   - `comment`, of type String, the actual comment.

-3. Create a function `get_comments_on` that receives a `HeaderHash` for a post and returns all the comments that have been created for that post, in the form of a `Vec<Element>`.
+3. Create a function `get_comments_on` that receives a `ActionHash` for a post and returns all the comments that have been created for that post, in the form of a `Vec<Record>`.

-4. Create a function `delete_comment` that receives the `HeaderHash` of the comment that is to be deleted, and deletes that comment.
+4. Create a function `delete_comment` that receives the `ActionHash` of the comment that is to be deleted, and deletes that comment.

 ## Exercise 3: Posts zome